 That’s only the tip of his iceberg.
 He’s been on faculty at five Canadian post-secondary music programs: Humber, UofT, SFX, UM in Winnipeg, and now Selkirk.

-However, in the 80s Restivo had left his own music studies to turn professional as a teenager.
+However, in the 80s Dave had left his own music studies to turn professional as a teenager.
 He nurtured an esteemed career in jazz.

 His discography includes work with Rob McConnell and the Boss Brass, Mike Murley, a band called The Merlin Factor featuring drummer/lyricist Jim Hillman, the Morgan Childs Quartet, and his own albums.
 He has also toured with international jazz stars.

-This body of work speaks to Restivo as an accompanist.
-In an interview with Ottawa radio station CKCU after a gig he did with Fritzen there, he talks about his keen sense for the artistic “intent” of the feature performer.
+This body of work speaks to Dave as an accompanist.
+In an interview with Ottawa radio station CKCU after a gig he did with Fawn there, he talks about his keen sense for the artistic “intent” of the feature performer.

 To help fund Arancina, the record label Chronograph Records received $5,204 from FACTOR’s Comprehensive Music Company program.
 That’s less than half of their average grant receivable from this particular program, which means that the budget was smaller.
 An efficient project!

 Chronograph is a label with a jazz artist at the helm, like Cellar Music is to Vancouver.
 You love to see it.

 Fawn sings two songs on this album: “Kintsugi” and “Bittersweet Goodbye”.
 She recorded both songs separately for her own album How to Say Sorry and Other Lessons, released in 2020 also on Chronograph.

 Dave and Fawn did a CBC interview with Dave White in summer 2020 to promote Fawn’s album.
 About “Kintsugi”, they said they wanted to channel Burt Bacharach.
 To paraphrase, they admired the ability of legendary songwriters to make complex music sound natural.